dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 }
 ```

-A local filesystem will work only if all the Alphas have access to it (e.g all
+A local filesystem will work only if all the Alpha servers have access to it (e.g all
-the Alphas are running on the same filesystems as a normal process, not a Docker
+the Alpha servers are running on the same filesystems as a normal process, not a Docker
 container).
 However, an NFS is recommended so that backups work seamlessly across
 multiple machines and/or containers.